Phong-Kaster/Realtime-Messenger-Application/README.md

        14.Unfriend function
  ## **Phase 3** : **08-08-2021 to 16-08-2021**
+       1.Simulate some individual & group conversations

+       2.Sort conversation by time created

+       3.A Special modal for photos & documents

+       4.Preview message

+       5.Send message with emoji

+       6.Real-time typing message

+       7.Send a photo as message

+       8.Send a document as message
  ## **Phase 4** : **17-08-2021 to 19-08-2021**
+       1.Client-side, handle events with jQuery for caller & listener

+       2.Server-side, handle logic with SocketIO in the same local network

+       3.Set up a simple TURN server - a protocol for relaying network traffic
  ## **Phase 5** : **xx-xx-2021 to xx-xx-2021**